Loan News Working Class Students Assume Highest Levels Of Debt

 The study comes as the Government presses on with plans to allow top ranking universities to increase the level of tuition fees to as much as £3,000-a-year.

-The report concluded that students from "lower income backgrounds" were more likely to fall into debt and anticipated leaving university with the largest debts.
+The report concluded that students from “lower income backgrounds” were more likely to fall into debt and anticipated leaving university with large loans to repay.

 But a DfES spokesman said low income students would benefit from the reintroduction of grants worth up to £1,000 annually from next year.